Ariachenyinan/Ariachenyinan.github.io/index.md

 **Contact me if you are interested!**

-- **Sep 2021 - June 2024:**
+- **Sep 2021 - June 2024:** Southeast University
-  Southeast University,School of Architecture (Bachelor of Architecture, Graduated with Distinction)
+  School of Architecture (Bachelor of Architecture, Graduated with Distinction)

-- **Sep 2016 - June 2021:**
+- **Sep 2016 - June 2021:** Southeast University
-  Southeast University,School of Architecture (Master of Architecture)
+  School of Architecture (Master of Architecture)

-- **Sep 2015 - June 2016:**
+- **Sep 2015 - June 2016:** Southeast University
-  Southeast University,School of Environment and Energy (Major transferred)
+  School of Environment and Energy (Major transferred)

 ---